Making the UK greener, one house at a time

 Key findings about energy prices in Europe:

-• In the same period, average household gas prices had risen 214%.
+• In the same period, average household gas prices had decreased by 71%.

-Using data from the International Monetary Fund, we compared the rise in the cost of living, based on projected figures taken in January 2021 and May 2022, across these select countries and the UK.
+Using data from the International Monetary Fund, we compared the rise in the cost of living based on projects between the UK and other European countries from January 2021 to May 2022.

 Here’s what it revealed about the UK compared to the rest of Europe:

-• The difference in cost of living increases between high and low-income households in the UK was 93% higher than the European average
+• The difference in cost of living increases between high and low-income households in the UK was 87% lower than the European average

 To view our dataset in full, click here